oracle-samples/netsuite-commerce/README.md

 Some users may prefer to use GitHub to browse the code samples; others may wish to clone the repository to their local machine.

+If you wish to use them in your site's source code, you will need to follow the standard/documented steps (depending on the type of customization).
+For example:

+* Creating a new module in SuiteCommerce Advanced: [https://netsuite.custhelp.com/app/answers/detail/a_id/44323](https://netsuite.custhelp.com/app/answers/detail/a_id/44323)
+* Creating a new extension: [https://netsuite.custhelp.com/app/answers/detail/a_id/71057](https://netsuite.custhelp.com/app/answers/detail/a_id/71057)
+* Creating a CCT module: [https://netsuite.custhelp.com/app/answers/detail/a_id/65904](https://netsuite.custhelp.com/app/answers/detail/a_id/65904)

 ## Documentation

 No official documentation for NetSuite products are hosted in this repository --- that is available in the Help Center via your NetSuite account, or [SuiteAnswers](https://netsuite.custhelp.com/app/home).